klimanyusuf/Predict_Patients_Readmission/README.md

 K-NN Neigbors,Logistic Regression,Gradient Boosting Classifier,RandomForest, Decision Tree

 # Result
-Grdaient boosting has the best performance with auc accuracy  75%  which out performs other models.
+Grdaient Boosting Classifier has the best performance with auc accuracy  75%  which out performs other models.
 We got an accuracy of 76% readmission within 30 days